broofa/BroofaJS/asyncproxy/README.md

 * **Zero API footprint**.
 Does not modify the original API.
 * **Drop-in replacement**.  asyncProxy objects are literal proxies for the original API.
 Treat them exactly as you would the original API.
 * **Simple promisification logic**.
 Just add "Async" to method name.  `api.fooAsync()` == `api.foo()`-promisified.
 * **Simple multi-args logic**.
-API callback takes more one argument?
+API callback takes more than one argument?
 Array destructuring, FTW!

 ## Installation